makhomed/ct/README.rst

 ct
 ==

-ct is management tool for systemd containers with ZFS storage.
+ct is management tool for systemd-nspawn containers with ZFS storage.

-Development Status :: 1 - Planning
+Development Status :: 4 - Beta